-- Make sure the Reference Angle format is selected on the Site Boundaries page in your Document Settings. - In 2D plan view, select View > Zoom and Navigate > Zoom to Fit, or click in on the View Control toolbar.
-This will bring the entire terrain into view so you can insert the boundary easily and precisely. - 3.
-Select Insert > Terrain > Site Boundary, or click in on the Terrain toolbar. - Select a point for the first peg (stake).
-The Commander becomes instantly active, displaying options for defining the length and direction of line segments. - NE ▼ Distance 33·1 1/2" Direction 90
+- Make sure the Reference Angle format is selected on the Site Boundaries page in your Document Settings. - In 2D plan view, select View > Zoom and Navigate > Zoom to Fit, or click on the View Control toolbar.
+This will bring the entire terrain into view so you can insert the boundary easily and precisely. - Select Insert > Terrain > Site Boundary, or click on the Terrain toolbar. - Select a point for the first peg (stake).
+The Commander becomes instantly active, displaying options for defining the length and direction of line segments.

-5. Move your mouse in the general direction - S. Move your mouse in the general direction you want the first site boundary line to run.
+- 5. Move your mouse in the general direction you want the first site boundary line to run.
 This determines the quadrant you are working in, and the compass points used in the bearing.
-Note that you can also select a quadrant (NE, NW, SE or SW) from the drop box in the Commander if you prefer just remember to Tab over to the Distance edit box when you're done. - 6.
-Type a length for the boundary line.
+Note that you can also select a quadrant (NE, NW, SE or SW) from the drop box in the Commander if you prefer just remember to Tab over to the Distance edit box when you're done. - Type a length for the boundary line.
 The value appears in the Commander's Distance edit box. - 7.
 To specify the direction of the line, either move your mouse in the desired direction (watching the resulting angle in the Commander's Direction edit box), or press the Tab key to move to the Direction edit box, then enter the desired angle and press ENTER.
 Remember that the angle is measured from the North or South meridian, and should be between 0 and 90 degrees.

-Continue defining the remaining segments.
+8. Continue defining the remaining segments.
 When you have defined all but the last segment, right-click and select Finish.
 A closing line segment will be created automatically between the first and last peg, forming a closed site boundary.